matheustdo/SisalPad/README.md

 Releases at: https://github.com/matheustdo/SisalPad/releases

 #### Important:
+* You can enter the server port starting the server jar and inserting the port when it is requested.
-* The server port is fixed as 1050.
+* You can also enter the server port passing it as an argument like that example:
+    ```
+    $ java -jar SisalPad-Server.jar <port-number>
+    ```
 #### Known bugs:
 * Upwards text selection.
 * Tab selection by list is modifying mouse selection.